orsinium/notes/notes-en/ncd.md

 So, how it works:

-1. We calculate size of compressed concatenation of two sequences.
+1. We calculate the size of the compressed concatenation of two sequences.
 1. We subtract from this size the minimal size of these compressed sequences.
 Some properties of value on this step:
-  1. If it is equal to the maximal size of these compressed sequences it means that size of concatenation's compression is equal to sum of sizes of separate compression of each sequences.
-That is, compression algorithm couldn't compress input data at all.
+  1. If it is equal to the maximal size of these compressed sequences it means that size of concatenation's compression is equal to the sum of sizes of separate compression of each sequence.
+That is, the compression algorithm couldn't compress input data at all.
   1. If it is equal to 0 then concatenation's compressed size is the same as the compressed size of each of these sequences.
 It means that these sequences are the same.
-1. We divide result from previous step by the maximal size of these compressed sequences to normalize results.
+1. We divide result from the previous step by the maximal size of these compressed sequences to normalize results.
 So, for the same sequences we will get 0, and for different -- 1.

 ## Normal Compressor

 Ok, but what is `Z`?
-This is the size of compressed data by normal compressor (`C`).
-Yeah, you can use any compression algorithm, but for non-normal compressors you will get strange and non-comparable results.
+This is the size of compressed data by a normal compressor (`C`).
+Yeah, you can use any compression algorithm, but for non-normal compressors, you will get strange and non-comparable results.
 So, there are these properties:

 1. Idempotency: `C(xx) = C(x)`.
-Without it you wouldn't get 0 for the same sequences because `Z(xx) - Z(x) ≠ 0`.
+Without it, you wouldn't get 0 for the same sequences because `Z(xx) - Z(x) ≠ 0`.
 2. Monotonicity: `C(xy) ≥ C(x)`.
 If you can find `C(xy) < C(x)` then `Z(xy) - min(Z(x), Z(y))` will be less than zero and all NCD will be less than zero.
 3. Symmetry: `C(xy) = C(yx)`.
 Without it `NCD(xy) ≠ NCD(yx)`.
 You can ignore this property if you change `Z(xy)` on `min(Z(xy), Z(yx))` in the formula.
 4. Distributivity: `C(xy) + C(z) ≤ C(xz) + C(yz)`.
 I'm not sure about this property.
-I guess, this shows that compression really works and make compressed data not larger than input sequence.
+I guess this shows that compression really works and make compressed data not larger than the input sequence.
 Also, I think, there should be `Z` instead of `C` (as for "Symmetry" property).
 So, we can say it simpler: `Z(xy) ≤ Z(x) + Z(y)`.

 So, none of the real world compressors really works for NCD:

 1. Idempotency can't be satisfied without dropping out information that `x` sequence appears twice in the input data.
 1. Monotonicity can be broken by header information of compressed data.
-1. Symmetry also doesn't work for most of compressors because concatenation of sequences can make a new pattern.
+1. Symmetry also doesn't work for most of the compressors because concatenation of sequences can make a new pattern.
 For example, for RLE `C("abb" + "bbc") = "ab4c"` and `C("bbc" + "abb") = "b2cab2"`.
-1. For any real compressor we will get discrete `Z` that equals to the size in bites of compressed data, but this discretization make more difficult to make difference between short sequences.
+1. For any real compressor, we will get discrete `Z` that equals to the size in bytes of compressed data, but this discretization makes more difficult to make difference between short sequences.

 So, what can we use?
 In the original paper authors used real compressors like `Zlib` because these properties approximately work for really big and quite random sequences.
 But can we do it better?

 ## Entropy

 [Entropy](https://bit.ly/1dm77MT) shows how many information contains this char in the given alphabet.
-For example, if you're playing in the "guess the word" game and know that this word starts from "e" it's not informative for you because too many words in English start from "e".
+For example, if you're playing in the "guess the word" game and know that this word starts from "e" it's not informative for you because of too many words in English start from "e".
 Otherwise, if you know that word starts from "x" then you should just try a few words to win (I guess, it's "x-ray").

-So, we can calculate entropy for any letter in alphabet (or element in a sequence):
+So, we can calculate entropy for any letter in the alphabet (or element in a sequence):

 $$S=-\sum \_{i}P\_{i}\log_{2} {P_{i}}$$